elotroalex/chiens/_texts/translation.md

 - distilling a thin path bramble by bramble
 - a wild track
 - deposit of regrets and expectations
-- ghosts caught in somber circles and crazy rocks of black blood
+- ghosts caught in somber and crazy circles of rocks of black blood
 - I am thirsty
-- oh, how thirsty
+- oh, I am so thirsty
 - in search of peace and green light
-- I dove during the season of pearls
+- I plunged all the season of pearls
 - in the sewers
 - without seeing a thing
 - burning ...

 - {:.sp} The Woman Reciter.

-- {:.pr.i} Curses crushed on the stones throb across the road with heavy toad eyes; a loud insane noise shakes the island next to the sky, the tragic bones unfold against nature
+- {:.pr.i} Curses crushed on the stones throb across the road with heavy toad eyes; a loud insane noise shakes the island by the sky, the tragic bones unfold unnaturally
 - conchs, avalanches, heart
 - a poorly drained and unhealthy night goes around the world.

 - {:.sp} The Chorus.

 - {:.i2} I remember the islands' morning.
-- The morning-kneaded almond and glass.
+- The morning kneaded almond and glass.
-- The thrushes would laugh on the breadfruit tree.
+- The thrushes laughed on the breadfruit tree.

 - {:.sp} Toussaint.

-- {:.pr.i} I'm looking for traces of my power, as one in the bush for the lost tracks
+- {:.pr.i} I'm looking for traces of my power, as one searches in the bush for lost tracks

 ---

 [66]({{site.baseurl}}/chiens/p066.html){:.pagetitle}

-- {:.pr} of a large herd, and I dig, knee-deep, in the high grass of blood.
+- {:.pr} of a large herd, and I dig, knee-deep, in the high grasses of blood.
 Poor gods, good-natured faces, arms too long, driven out of a rum paradise---ashen palms visited by bats and packs of sleepwalkers---the cadaverous decomposition lights its worm and herb candles.
 - Rise, rockets, illuminate the disaster ...
 - {:.pr} I bled in the secret corridors---on the grand open field of battle and,
 - I advance, spalled-fly, grand-insect, tough-horned and voracious